ppc64le/pyeco/README.md

   → installs  numpy==2.2.6+ppc64le2
 ```

-> ⚠️ **Portability note**: If the same `pyproject.toml` is used on a non-ppc64le system without the IBM DevPI index configured, `uv` will fall back to the PyPI wheel for `numpy==2.2.6`.
-Ensure the IBM DevPI index is configured for all IBM Power environments.

 **Verifying which build was actually installed**

 After running `uv add` or `uv sync`, use any of the following to confirm the exact build installed: